TritonXR/nine-day-detective/README.md

 	- Nathan

 # Scheduling
-- Winter 2019
+- Spring 2019
-- Week 1 - 2
+- Week 1 - 3
+Finish basic graphic design for the album, map and icon.
+Finish getting input from the keypad from raycaster.
+Finish motion of picking up the cup.
+Start to work on the coffee maker animation and motion.
+Start to work on Graphic control (in canvas) for the puzzle.
-  Finishing the interior setting and apply the physical property to all the items
+Reiterate through the storyboard and test the smoothness of the experience.
+Fix some micro parts in the environment and change the control of light source.

-- Week 3 - 7
+- Week 4 - 6
-  Coding, adding interaction between character and objects
+Fix and update user experience, improve quality.

-- Week 8 - 9
+- Week 7 - 9
-  Debug
+Possibly working on the external environment and the kitchen.
+Game testing and bug fixing.

 - Week 10
-  Showcase of demo
+  Showcase of demo!!

 ## Meetings
-Meetings are now held twice a week, with the next one on *Friday, January 18th from 3:30 - 5:30 pm*.
-Please attend at least one each week!
+Weekly meeting time will be announced soon for SP19

 ## To-Do List

-- [ ] Finish Blender objects and interior setting
+- [ ] Finish basic motion control
-- [ ] Finish Coding parts
+- [ ] Finish coding parts
-- [ ] Test and debug (start texting in Rift by Week 3)
+- [ ] Test and debug

 # Background